This section describes the user interface and how to work with documents.

-Timeline displays keyframes for objects.
+Timeline - shows keyframes for objects

-Media Panel is used to manage bitmap images.
+Media Panel - manage bitmap images

 Creating New Documents

-Once you have created the document, you can adjust its dimensions, frame rate and title by selecting the document object in Object Tree.
+Once you have created the document, you can adjust its dimensions, frame rate and title by selecting the document object in the Object Tree.

 Opening Existing Documents